mrshll1001/ocds-sample-frameworks-data/README.md

 }
 ```

-This is repeated for subsequent direct call-offs.
+For each subsequent call-off a new item is added to the contracts array and a release is published.

 ### Running a mini-competition (`relatedProcess`)
 Full Example:
 + [011_mini-competition_tender.json](/single_publisher/011_mini-competition_tender.json)

-Another form of calling off from a framework agreement is the *Mini-Competition*.
-In this form of purchase from the framework, a separate tendering process is run with participants limited to those already accepted as suppliers.

-Representing a mini-competition in OCDS is straightforward.
-Broadly:
+Call-offs from a framework agreement can also be made via a mini-competition, where more than one supplier on the framework is invited to submit a bid to provide specific goods, works or services to a buyer.

+Mini-competitions are represented in OCDS using a separate contracting process, linked to the establishment of the framework, because they involve a further competitive stage.

+This is achieved through the following steps:
 + A *new contracting process* with a *new OCID* is created to represent the Mini Competition
 + In the new process the `relatedProcesses` array contains an entry referencing the OCID of the existing framework agreement
 + In the `tender` block of the new process, the `procurementMethod` is set to `limited` or `selective` to represent the fact that this was not an open tender.